Poulios/Hotel-Bot/README.md

 ## Microsoft Bot Framework Implementation
 ### for the case of a hotel business

-**Scope**: A chatbot that serves hotel's needs (_JavaScript SDK v4_).
+**Scope**: A chatbot 🤖 that serves hotel's needs (_JavaScript SDK v4_).

 **Goals**:
-1. Functionality to answer QnA related to the hotel (_for example What time can i check in?, Which is the charging policy for limousine service?, Can I use any fitness equipment during my accommondation?, etc_).
+1. Functionality to answer QnA related to the hotel (_for example What time can i check in?, Which is the charging policy for limousine service?, Can I use any fitness equipment during my accommodation?, etc_).
 1. Functionality to answer QnA related to general staff (_for example How are you?, What are you?, What can you do?, etc._).
 1. Functionality to query for available room at the hotel's management system having firstly collected the necessary details with one of the following ways:
 	1. By collecting the necessary details through a dialog (_What date do you desire check in?, What date do you desire check out?, What room category do you desire?, How many rooms do you want?_)